aarowz/IMLeagues-Stat-Tracker/README.md

 # IMLeagues Stat Tracker
-built by Lucas Chen, Timothy Matten, Aaron Zhou and Caleb Lys
+Built by Lucas Chen, Timothy Matten, Aaron Zhou and Caleb Lys

 This is the IMLeagues Stat Tracker project repository for tracking intramural sports statistics.